 If the case does not settle during federal court litigation, your case will next proceed to trial in the federal court system.
 A skilled Texas ERISA attorney can help you decide whether you should accept an insurance company’s settlement offer or take the case to trial.
 It is important to recognize that taking a case to trial – especially in the federal court system – involves risks.
 A federal judge will be tasked with making the final decision in your ERISA case if it proceeds all the way to trial.

 Talk to an Experienced Texas ERISA Lawyer about Your Legal Matter Today

-At the Law Offices of J. Price McNamara, our legal team can help you decide whether it is worth the risk to roll the dice at trial.
+At J. Price McNamara ERISA Insurance Claim Attorney, our legal team can help you decide whether it is worth the risk to roll the dice at trial.
 To schedule a free case evaluation and legal consultation with a knowledgeable Texas ERISA lawyer, please contact us online today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.

 Mr. McNamara founded J. Price McNamara ERISA Insurance Claim Attorney, and began putting his past experience to work for the injured and disabled clients he now represents against the insurance companies in personal injury and long term disability and other insurance disputes in both federal and state courts